 German newspaper Bergedorfer Zeitung published a photo and teaser on the first page of their August 24th 2021 publication, together with a longer article further in the newspaper.
 Here we have provided a rough translation of the article, and here is a link to the original.

-Three young researchers Claudia Schmidt, Daniel Bastian and Dr. Katarzyna Koziorowska-Makuch respresenting Helmholtz-Zentrum Hereon in Geesthacht, are back from an expedition to Greenland which started at the beginning of July and are now awaiting the arrival of their samples at the institute in the next few days.
-The samples are 200 water and 10 sediment samples from depths of up to eight hundred meters.
+Three young researchers Claudia Schmidt, Daniel Bastian and Dr Katarzyna Koziorowska-Makuch representing Helmholtz-Zentrum Hereon in Geesthacht are back from an expedition to Greenland which started at the beginning of July.
+They are now awaiting the arrival of their samples at the institute in the next few days.
+Samples include two hundred water and ten sediment samples from depths of up to eight hundred meters.

 Everything went well, but at station 18 there was a glitch.
-The sensor monitoring data on water no longer worked, and there was no spare part.
+The sensor monitoring data on the water no longer worked, and there was no spare part.
 A Danish engineer improvised, and after some hours the precious data stream flowed again.
 The scientists were awake all night because of the tension and excitement.

 The crossing from Iceland to the southern tip of Greenland was rough.“ A storm was piling up the waves three or four meters high, ”reports Claudia Schmidt.
 “I was bad - like half of the crew.
 Most of them retired to the back, wanting quiet time.
 "The captain shortened the passage to the west by one narrow sound, which fortunately was ice-free.
 Shielded from the wind the water was as smooth as a mirror, and there were hundreds of waterfalls.
 "That was the most beautiful part of the trip, "said Claudia Schmidt.
 Daniel Bastian remembered the Canadian pack ice in particular.
-From a distance it shone over the sea like a huge wall of white clouds.
+From a distance, it shone over the sea like a huge wall of white clouds.
 "Pretty impressive," he thought.